NC Plan Analysis · May 2026 Overview & Verdicts Detailed Analysis CircleEngage Intelligence

 Plans went NC to control costs on their richest products.

 NC plans are slightly leaner than commissionable plans on most benefit metrics.
-Only two carriers showed evidence of targeting richer products.
+Only 2 of 10 carriers showed evidence of targeting richer products.

 Mostly False